 They must be active and instructed members of a Christian church, because they will be making vows that only a strong believer can in good conscience make.
 We require that they send us a reference from their pastor, if they are not members of The Falls Church Anglican.

 No, baptism is the public rite of initiation into the Church, so baptisms are a normal part of our corporate worship as the Body of Christ.
 An exception would be clinical baptism which is administered to the gravely ill.

 Do you need to be members?

-If the parents of children to be baptized are not yet members of The Falls Church Anglican, we ask that they make the commitment to join the church and attend the next series of the Newcomers Course, "Anglican Essentials", and the Confirmation Course.
-However, their child may be baptized before these classes are completed.
+If the parents of children to be baptized are not yet members of The Falls Church Anglican, we ask that they make the commitment to join the church by filling out our membership form.
+They can also consider attending the next series of the Welcome 101 sessions and the JOIN: Adult Membership and Confirmation Prep Course.
+However, their child may be baptized before any of these classes are completed.
 For information about these classes, contact Erin O'Keefe (571-282-0700).
-Adult baptism candidates should be members or in the process of becoming members of our church.
+We are glad to arrange for any adults to be baptized as well.

 What is required of us at baptism?